amahi/go-metadata/README.md

 Details
 =======
 * In our implementation of this library L, the origin server acts as a client to the library
-* The main entry point to L is method/function call with a media name(string) whose metadata we return in a structured way
+* The main entry point to L is method/function call with a media name(string) and Hint(string) such as "tv" or "movie" whose metadata we return in a structured way
 * Format of the metadata returned will be a json structure with details such as cast, director, and url of cover art images that are related to it.
-There may be more than one call for this information separately
 * The library keeps a transparent cache as part of the implementation
 * Whenever L gets a request from the client, it queries a local database (the cache) to find if the requested information is present in cache already
 * If it is present, L reads the data from cache and returns it
 * Otherwise S will request metadata from an online API, return the results as soon as possible and cache it
-* The cache should use a caching policy, like LRU
+* The cache should uses a LRU caching policy

 Metadata Output
 ============